 Run to the window with them, and teach them how to learn more about whatever it is that makes them jump up out of their seats.
 The purpose of curiosity is to inspire us to learn.

-Don’t be afraid to cultivate curiosity in your children.
+Don’t be afraid to cultivate curiosity in your children and in your own life, as well.

 Every society needs the kind of people who are willing to investigate the unusual, can track things down and study them, and have the courage to jump out of their comfortable seats and follow their dreams.